barriehadfield/reactrb-showcase/README.md

 [We will be using the Reactive Record gem](https://github.com/reactrb/reactive-record)

 Reactive Record compiles your Active Record models so they are accessible to the front-end and implements an API based on your models and their associations.
-Lazy loading just the data that is needed to render a component, it is fully integrated with Reactrb and paired with Synchromesh to push database changes to all connected clients.
+Lazy loads just the data that is needed to render a component and is fully integrated with Reactrb and paired with Synchromesh to push database changes to all connected clients.
 ReactiveRecord and Synchromesh give you Relay + GraphQL like functionality with a fraction of the effort and complexity (the original idea for Reactive Record is credited to [Volt](https://github.com/voltrb/volt) and not Relay).

 ### Installing Reactive Record